Duke contains Plumlee, beats UCF 30-13 in Military Bowl

 UCF (9-5) lost three of its final four games this season.
 John Rhys Plumlee managed only 28 yards passing in the first half and 182 for the game.

 Moore opened the scoring with a 14-yard run, but Isaiah Bowser’s 1-yard touchdown run for the Knights tied the game at 7.
-Duke outscored UCF 13-0 in the second quarter to take control.
+Duke outscored UCF 13-0 in the second quarter.

 After taking the lead on a short field goal, the Blue Devils recovered a fumble by Plumlee at their own 42.
 They went 58 yards in seven plays, and Leonard scored on 1-yard run.